Question: Why is my total cDNA yield low?

 - Cell viability (low cell viability can reduce transcriptional output as cells enter apoptosis)

 - RT inhibitory contaminants (carryover additives such as EDTA or Mg2+, or RNases/proteases from the cell suspension buffer/media)

 - Sample clog

 - Loss of cDNA during the emulsion breaking or clean-up steps

-If you are consistently experiencing low cDNA yields, experiment with extra PCR cycles in the cDNA amplification and/or Sample Index PCR steps.
+If you are consistently experiencing low cDNA yields and suspect your samples have low RNA content (small cells, nuclei), experiment with adding an extra 1-2 PCR cycles in the cDNA amplification and/or Sample Index PCR steps.
 However, keep in mind that the extra PCR cycles may increase PCR artifacts and may not increase final library complexity.

 - Primary cells and cells of small cell size (i.e. PBMCs) generally have lower RNA content compared to immortalized cell lines or cancer cells.